ygorcosta/wedeploy.com/ui/src/pages/docs/intro/using-the-command-line.md

 ---
 title: "Using the Command-line"
-description: "The WeDeploy Command-Line Interface is a tool for helping you to use the WeDeploy platform by providing support to things like deploying and managing applications."
+description: "The WeDeploy Command-Line Interface is a tool for helping you to use the WeDeploy platform by providing support for things like creating, managing, and scaling applications."
 headerTitle: "Intro"
 layout: "guide"
 weight: 4